nijasimelabs/nrm-kafka-poc/README.md

 - visit /chat/<room_name> in browser,
   text area should get updated with messages from 'netbot-topic'

+# Where are we
+- We are bringing channel group profile api to kafka-ksql stack
+- test data for wanoperationaldb, operationalscpc, trafficshaping and trafficclassification is generated using ksql-datagen schema=<schema.avro> format=delimited topic=<topicname> key=<keyfield>
+- avro schema files are available in etc/ dir (not tested yet)

 # TODO

-- use ksql, may need to use confluent platform
-- generate and feed two streams to kafka
-- use ksql to filter/aggregate/window/join streams and write to ksql table
+- write ksql queries for generating channel group profile
-- query ksql tables and display results in django app
+- query and display data in django